ISeeBugsEverywhere/LinuxOscilloscope/README.md

 # LinuxOscilloscope
-LinuxOscilloscope (LO) is a very simple application with an aim to controll various oscilloscopes under Linux and Windows operating systems.
+LinuxOscilloscope (LO) is a very simple application with an aim to control various oscilloscopes under Linux and Windows operating systems.

 # Abilities
 LO can connect to a oscilloscope via RS232 (not implemented YET), TCP/IP or USB interface.
 Requirements fro oscilloscopes:
-- for USB: Oscilloscope must be comatible with USBTMC protocol, Linux OS should recognize it as /dev/usbtmc* device.
+- for USB: Oscilloscope must be compatible with USBTMC protocol, Linux OS should recognize it as /dev/usbtmc* device.
 - for TCP/IP: Oscilloscope must support SCPI protocol.
 - for RS232: **not implemented yet**